serving orphaned, abandoned and at-risk children

 Supporting kids beyond their time at New Hope

-Unlike many government programs, our care and support for our kids doesn’t end after they complete high school.
-We offer continued support, opportunities and mentoring for young people to pursue their vocational goals and establish independence.
+Unlike many orphan care programs, our support doesn’t end when our kids turn 18.
+We offer continued support, opportunities and mentoring for young people to pursue vocational goals and establish independence.

 Whether it’s a college degree, studying at an institute, or building career skills through an apprenticeship or training program, we work with each child to help them set personal goals and support them to achieve it.

-Beyond pursing career goals, we provide support for our alumni as they establish their independence, build their own families, and encounter the joys and challenges of adult life.
+Beyond their time of vocational training, we provide ongoing support for our alumni as they establish their independence, build their own families, and encounter the joys and challenges of adult life.
 Our benevolence fund helps to meet significant, urgent needs for our alumni who do not have their own extended family to lean on in times of need.